pkarsy/AutomaticSchoolBellTimer/README.md

 load('timetable')
 ```

-You will see the timetable starting using some defaults.
+You will see the timetable starting, using some defaults.
 To be started on every boot, it needs to be in "autoexec.be"

 tools → Manage filesystem → edit "autoexec.be" (the white icon with the pencil).
 You have probably already created the file in DS3231 step, otherwise create it now.